 The library's photography collection consists of approximately 190 photographs, encompassing works by notable 20th century photographers, including Ansel Adams, Edward Weston, Ruth Bernhard, Minor White, and Phoenix College Alumni.

-Since 1998, the collection has been displayed as a permanent exhibition at PC Library.
+Since 1998, the collection has been on display as a permanent exhibition in Fannin Library.
 In 2003, the library assumed responsibility of managing the preservation of the collection.
-There are 86 pieces available for viewing on the main and second floor of the library.
+There are 86 pieces available for viewing on the main and second floors of the building.
 For conservation measures, the collection cycles to a cold-storage room.
 Valuable and fragile pieces are kept in cold storage to prevent further deterioration.

-We welcome everyone to visit the library (during regular library hours) and view Phoenix College unique photograph collection, assemble by renowned photographer and numerous award recipient, Allen A. Dutton.
+We welcome everyone to visit the library (during regular library hours) and view this unique photography collection, assembled by renowned photographer and numerous award recipient, Allen A. Dutton.

 If you have questions about accessing the library's photography collection, please email library@phoenixcollege.edu